Select Your National Lottery:

 • 3rd February 2006 - After 11 draws without a winner, the jackpot had to be won.
 Three players – two from France and one from Portugal - matched all the numbers to share €183 million.

-The Jackpot Cap Can Increase
+Jackpot Cap Increases

-Every time the jackpot cap is reached and the prize money gets won, another change to the cap will be triggered.
-At that point another €10 million will be added to the maximum possible jackpot, and this will happen again every time the cap gets hit, until it reaches €250 million.
+It was decided that every time the jackpot cap was reached and the prize money won, it would trigger another change to the cap and another €10 million would be added to the maximum possible jackpot.

 The jackpot rolls over until it hits the €250 million cap